MicrosoftDocs/VBA-Docs/api/Publisher.Application.MailMergeWizardStateChange.md

 ## Remarks

-To access the  **Application** object events, declare an **Application** object variable in the General Declarations section of a code module.
-Then set the variable equal to the **Application** object for which you want to access events.
+To access the **Application** object events, declare an **Application** object variable in the General Declarations section of a code module, and then set the variable equal to the **Application** object for which you want to access events.

+For information about using events with the Microsoft Publisher **Application** object, see [Using events with the Application object](../publisher/Concepts/using-events-with-the-application-object-publisher.md).

 ## Example

 This example displays a message when a users moves from step three of the Mail Merge Wizard to step four.
 Based on the user's answer to the message, the user will either continue on to step four or return to step three.

 ```vb
 Private Sub MailMergeApp_MailMergeWizardStateChange(ByVal Doc As Document, _